Tencent/puerts/doc/unreal/en/install.md

     ```

 2. **Blueprint-Only Projects:**
-    If you see the error "Plugin 'Puerts' failed to load because module 'JsEnv' could not be found,” it’s because pure Blueprint projects do not automatically compile Plugins.
+    If you see the error "Plugin 'Puerts' failed to load because module 'JsEnv' could not be found,” it’s because pure Blueprint projects do not automatically compile plugins.
 Since Puerts includes C++ source code, you need to convert your Blueprint project to a C++ project by adding a C++ class.
 Alternatively, you can compile the UE engine with Puerts included during the compilation.